-Alcohol, diluted with de-ionised water to about 70%, remains the best and most reliable medium for killing and preserving arachnids.
+Alcohol (ethanol), diluted with de-ionised water to about 70%, remains the best and most reliable medium for killing and preserving arachnids.
 Most collectors use the form of alcohol previously known as industrial methylated spirits (IMS) and now referred to as industrial denatured alcohol (IDA).
 This consists of ethanol (95% by volume) and methanol (5% by volume).
-However, the receipt and use of IDA requires authorisation from the National Registration Unit of HM Revenue & Customs.
-Obtaining such authorisation needs only to be done once and is not difficult.
+However, the receipt and use of IDA requires authorisation from the National Registration Unit of HM Revenue & Customs (unless bought as 70%, when no licence is required).
+Obtaining such authorisation needs only to be done once and is not difficult (see below).
 It certainly should not be seen as a problem for those commencing serious study of spiders.
-Propan-2-ol (iso-propyl alcohol) is a good alternative; it may be diluted with de-ionised water to 50% and, being more viscous than IDA, it evaporates more slowly.
+Propan-2-ol (iso-propyl alcohol) is a good alternative; it may be diluted with de-ionised water to 60% and, being more viscous than IDA, it evaporates more slowly.
 It can be bought and used without a licence.
 When mixed with IDA there is the minor problem of refractive index disturbance.

-The main problems with alcohol are that it is flammable, volatile and evaporates rapidly.
+The main problems with alcohol are that it is flammable, volatile, and evaporates rapidly.
 If specimens are allowed to dry out, they will be virtually ruined by distortions and will float when re-supplied with alcohol.
-The addition of 5% glycerine to the alcohol as an insurance against complete dehydration is not recommended.
-It causes glassware and specimens to become somewhat sticky and disturbances of the refractive index result when specimens are transferred to glycerine-free alcohol for examination.
+The sometimes-suggested addition of 5% glycerine to the alcohol as an insurance against complete dehydration is not recommended.
+It causes glassware and specimens to become somewhat sticky, and disturbances of the refractive index result when specimens are transferred to glycerine-free alcohol for examination.
 Should the alcohol evaporate completely, the glycerine concentration will increase to the point of clearing the specimen and may act as a culture medium for moulds, though this can be prevented by the addition of a small quantity of phenol or similar fungicide.
-The hygroscopic action of the glycerine may cause damage to a microscope if the preservative is spilt.
+The hygroscopic action of the glycerine may also cause damage to a microscope if the preservative is spilt.

 A secondary problem is that when specimens are killed in alcohol, there is a tendency for the legs to contract and obscure the underside.
 This can be avoided by using the entomologist's technique of killing with ethyl acetate vapour prior to preservation in alcohol.
-This should be done in a glass container as ethyl acetate will dissolve many plastics (but not polythene, polypropylene or nylon).
+This should be done in a glass container because ethyl acetate will dissolve many plastics (but not polythene, polypropylene, or nylon).
 Alternatively, the addition of 5% glacial ethanoic acid to the alcohol will extend the limbs of specimens as it acts to swell the material and balance shrinkage caused by the alcohol.
 Expansion of the palps of adult male spiders should not be a problem so long as the concentration of ethanoic acid does not exceed 5%.
-If specimens are required for DNA studies, they should always be preserved in 100% alcohol.
-The methanol in IDA causes the DNA (or RNA) strands to break, reducing the chances of obtaining usable base sequences.